 On December 19, 2019, Enbridge applied to the CER to convert Canadian Mainline available capacity from common carriage (100% uncommitted volumes) to 90% of the available capacity being allocated to committed service, and proposed terms and conditions for committed transportation service agreements to be included in an open season offering for committed capacity.
-The CER is conducting a public hearing to consider the application, which is ongoing.
-A final decision from the CER is expected in mid to late 2021.
+The CER issued its decision in 2021 denying Mainline contracting as proposed by Enbridge, on the basis that it did not comply with the common carriage requirements under section 239(1) of the CERA.